Masutier/ccomm/README.md

 # ccomm

-Web App, Shop like ecommerce for sale computer parts and accesories from many stors
+Web App, Shop like ecommerce for sale computer parts and accesories from many stores.